Photo by Innerbody Research

 Promescent offers a large selection of products, from delay spray and condoms to massage oils and prescription ED medication.
 To measure their effectiveness, we primarily focused on their delay spray, both because it's their most popular product and because its efficacy is the aspect of the company about which most people are curious.
 And it does work.

 Our testing team found that the numbing sensation of the delay spray was strong enough to extend sexual performance but subtle enough to allow the experience to be gratifying for both partners.
-Promescent’s spray outperformed its competitors in testing, including products from Hims and VigRX.
+Promescent’s spray outperformed its competitors in testing, including products from Hims (now discontinued) and VigRX.
 Part of this is due to ingredients, but another part is likely the bottle’s spray pattern, which is neither as broad as Hims nor as single-stream as VigRX.
 That makes it easier to apply effectively.
 Check out this short video comparing the sprays in action:

 The company’s delay wipes work well but are a little less effective, mainly because they rely on benzocaine instead of lidocaine.
 Our testers have consistently found benzocaine to be the weaker of the two anesthetics across a range of delay products.
 The performance of the wipes was on par with Hims Delay Wipes while outshining other offerings from Roman and VigRX.